algorithmiaio/dev-center/_pages/clients/ruby.md

   - /application-development/lang-guides/ruby/
 ---

-This guide provides a walk-through of how to use the official Algorithmia Ruby client to call algorithms and manage your data through the Algorithmia platform.
+The Algorithmia Ruby client provides a native Ruby interface to the Algorithmia API, letting developers manage and call algorithms, work with data in object stores using Algorithmia Data Sources, and access other features of the Algorithmia platform.

-Here you will learn how to install the Algorithmia Ruby Client, work with the Data API by uploading and downloading files, create and update directories and permission types and last, you'll learn how to call an algorithm that summarizes text files.
+This guide will cover setting up the client, calling an algorithm using direct user input, calling an algorithm that accesses data through Algorithmia Data Sources, and using Algorithmia's Hosted Data service.
+For complete details about the Algorithmia API, please refer to the [API Docs](/developers/api/).

-To follow along you can create a new Ruby script or if you'd rather, you can follow the examples in the Ruby interpreter.
+To follow along you can create a new Ruby script or you can follow the examples in the Ruby interpreter.

-For more information on the methods available using the Data API in Ruby check out the [Data API](http://docs.algorithmia.com/) or the [Algorithmia Ruby Client](https://github.com/algorithmiaio/algorithmia-ruby)

-## Getting Started with Algorithmia
+## Set Up the Client

 The Algorithmia Ruby Client is available on rubygems.
-Simply add gem `algorithmia` to your application’s Gemfile and run bundle install or install via:
+Simply add gem algorithmia to your application’s Gemfile and run bundle install or install via:

-{% highlight ruby %}
+{% highlight bash %}
-gem install algorithmia
+$ gem install algorithmia
 {% endhighlight %}

-## Authentication

-Next, login to [Algorithmia](/) to get your [API key](/user#credentials):

-Now import the Algorithmia library and create the Algorithmia client:
+To use the client you'll need an API key, which Algorithmia uses for fine-grained authentication across the platform.
+For this example, we'll use the `default-key` that was created along with your account, which has a broad set of permissions.
+Log in to Algorithmia and navigate to Home > [API Keys](/user#credentials) to find your key, or read the [API keys documentation](/developers/platform/customizing-api-keys) for more information.

+Once the client is installed, you can import it into your code and instantiate the client object:

 {% highlight ruby %}
-require 'algorithmia'
+require "algorithmia"

 # Authenticate with your API key
-apiKey = "YOUR_API_KEY"
+api_key = "YOUR_API_KEY"
 # Create the Algorithmia client object
-client = Algorithmia.client(apiKey)
+client = Algorithmia.client(api_key)
 {% endhighlight %}

-Now you’re ready to start working with Algorithmia in Ruby.

 #### Specifying an On-Premises or Private Cloud Endpoint